Ask a Gender Therapist: How Do I Know If I’m Transgender?

 The next thing I am going to suggest is that you do your research.
 One way you can do your research is to read other stories about people who are transgender.
 This could be on the internet, this can be books, this could be people you talk to in chat rooms or in support groups… The more you can hear about different transgender experiences, the more likely you are to be able to connect with one of those and say “Ah ha!
 That is my story, therefore, yes—I do feel I am transgender.”
 This can really go a long way to verbalizing the feelings you’re having inside, when you hear somebody else say them out loud and put words to it.
 It can be a very meaningful experience to finally feel like there is an answer for you.

 Another way you can do research is doing some reading.
-A couple suggestions I have for you is to check out Matt Kailey’s blog and that’s Tranifesto.com.
-He has been writing this blog for years and he answers questions from readers.
-And he has covered the topic of “Am I transgender?,” “What type of transgender person am I?,” “Am I gender fluid?” and all sorts of articles about that.
+A couple suggestions I have for you is to check out Matt Kailey’s blog and that’s mattkailey.wordpress.com.
+He wrote this blog for years and he answers questions from readers.
+And he covered the topic of “Am I transgender?,” “What type of transgender person am I?,” “Am I gender fluid?” and all sorts of articles about that.
 So all you have to do is go to that blog and on the right side of the page there’s categories you can click on to be able to find more information about this.

 Another suggestion I have is that you check out a book called My Gender Workbook and it’s by Kate Bornstein.
 This is a favorite of a lot of my clients.
 I have suggested this book to them.
 Once they have worked through it they feel like they have a much stronger idea of what gender is in the first place as well as their own gender identity.